Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_signal.md

 [*L*] = *l*<sub>0</sub> - [*LT*] = 5207<br>
 [*T*] = *t*<sub>0</sub> - [*LT*] = 2207

-We can therefore determine the steady-state concentration for a *single* reversible reaction.
+We can therefore determine the steady state concentration for a *single* reversible reaction.
 However, if we want to model real cellular processes, we will have *many* reactions for a variety of different particles.
 We will see that it quickly becomes infeasible to solve all the resulting equations exactly.
 Instead, we need a method of simulating many reactions without the significant computational overhead that would be required to keep track of every individual particle we wish to model.

 [Next lesson](home_signalpart2){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}